Symbolic dynamical scales: modes, orbitals, and transversals: Introduction and main result

+We will refer to these cardinalities as \emph{transversal} and \emph{orbital dimensions}.
+Since any set $B$ decomposes into a sequence $(B_n)_{n\geq 0}$ with $B_n\triangleq B\cap \mathcal S^n$, there are \emph{transversal} and \emph{orbital} generating functions $\textnormal{dim}_{\mathsf T}^{B}(z)$ and $\textnormal{dim}_{\mathsf O}^{B}(z)$, respectively.
 Thus we aim to find transversal and orbital generating functions of classes of musical scales generated by shift spaces.
-We use integer compositions as the combinatorial model of the class of all musical scales (that is, above, $\mathcal S$ will be the set $\mathbb N_{>0}$ of positive integers), not only because its $\alpha$-orbits represent the modes of the scales (as \emph{wheels}), but also because it is an ubiquitous combinatorial class in analytic combinatorics: its elements are represented as sequences of positive integers, and their generating functions, including bivariate versions marking several parameters like the number of summands, are well understood \cite{FlajoletSedgewick09}.
+We use integer compositions as the combinatorial model for the class of all musical scales, in particular because their $\alpha$-orbits represent the modes of the scales (as \emph{wheels}).
+Integer compositions are represented as sequences of positive integers, their generating functions, including bivariate versions marking several parameters like the number of summands, are well understood \cite{FlajoletSedgewick09}.
 With them (see Theorem \ref{thm:ScalesCompositions}), and the interplay of the $\sigma$-action on sequences and the $\alpha$-action on languages, it is possible to make the main formulation that is required to deduce transversal and orbital generating functions of musical scales generated by vertex shifts (with reference to Remark \ref{remark:problem}):